kylhgr/KaylahGore/README.md

 # Hey there, I'm Kaylah

-I'm a DevOps Cloud Architect at Google Cloud.
-I bridge the semantic gap between business objectivs and technological solutions. --> **Disclaimer: This repo does not contain any code from my current or past organizations**
+**Disclaimer: This repo does not contain any code from my current or past organizations**

 ![GitHub trophy](https://github-profile-trophy.vercel.app/?username=kylhgr&theme=onedark&margin-w=15&margin-h=15&column=7)